-$^1Rated$ capacity applied with non-ducted indoor units, and is rated 0 ft. above sea level with a 0 ft. level difference between outdoor and indoor units.
+Rated capacity applied with non-ducted indoor units, and is rated 0 ft. above sea level with a 0 ft. level differ-ence between outdoor and indoor units.
 All capacities are net with a combination ratio between 95 - 105%.
 Rated cooling capacity obtained with air entering the indoor unit at 80°F dry bulb (DB) and 67°F wet bulb (WB) and outdoor ambient conditions of 95°F dry bulb (DB) and 75°F wet bulb (WB).
 Rated heating capacity obtained with air entering the indoor unit at 70°F dry bulb (DB) and 60°F wet bulb (WB) and outdoor ambient conditions of 47°F dry bulb (DB) and 43°F wet bulb (WB).
-At least one Branch Distribution Unit is required for system operation; a maximum of two can be installed per outdoor unit with use of Y-branch accessory (PMBL5620).
-At least two indoor units must be connected.
-For allocated capacity information, see the combination tables in the "Multi F MAX Combination Data Manual" on www.lghvac.com.
-For performance data, see "Multi F MAX Performance Data Manual" on www.lghvac.com.

 Sound pressure levels are tested in an anechoic chamber under ISO Standard 3745.
 These values can increase due to ambient conditions during operation.

-Power wiring to the outdoor unit is field supplied, solid or stranded, and must comply with the applicable local and national codes.
-For detailed information, please refer to electrical characteristics on page 15.
+Power wiring to the outdoor unit is field supplied, solid or stranded, and must comply with the applica-ble local and national codes.
+For detailed information, please refer to electrical characteristics on page 13.

-Power wiring / communication cable to be minimum 14 AWG, 4-conductor from the outdoor unit to the BD unit (Multi F MAX systems only), and 14 AWG, 4-conductor from the BD unit to the indoor unit, stranded, shielded or unshielded (if shielded, it must be grounded to the chassis of the outdoor unit only), and must comply with applicable local and national codes.
-For detailed electrical information, please refer to electric characteristics on page 15.
+Communications / connection (power) cable must be a minimum of 14 AWG, 4-conductor from the outdoor unit to the BD unit, and 14 AWG, 4-conductor from the BD unit to the indoor unit, stranded, shielded or unshielded (if shielded, it must be grounded to the chassis of the outdoor unit only), and must comply with applicable local and national codes.
+For detailed electrical information, please refer to electric characteristics on page 13.
+7Piping lengths are equivalent.